robinskennethj-pixel/Original-Oak-Carpentry/.github/CONTRIBUTING.md

-# Contributing to Ogun Carpentry
+# Contributing to Original Oak Carpentry

-Thank you for your interest in contributing to the Ogun Carpentry website!
+Thank you for your interest in contributing to the Original Oak Carpentry website!
 We welcome contributions from the community.

 ## 🚀 Getting Started